fhollenbach/Pols621_2020/index.md

 ### READINGS & SOFTWARE:

 We will be reading both articles and book chapters throughout the semester.
+Readings under the header *Additional Readings* are not required, but suggestions for those interested.
 I expect you to do __all__ the required readings prior to sending your discussion questions on Monday morning.
+Some of the weeks have substantial amounts of readings, make sure you start early enough.
+Additionally, some of the methodological work is hard.
+It is okay if you do not fully understand everything before coming to class, that is what our class meetings are for.
+Nevertheless, you should read carefully and at least try to understand each article/chapter.
+We will talk more about *how to read* in our first meeting.
 Since we will use them a lot, you acquire the following books.

 __Required Books:__